decha2543/axa-automated-test/README.md

 ```

 ### NOTE:
-*** The test is incomplete because of the problem base url cannot open and show up status 404
+*** The test is incomplete because of base url cannot open and show up status 404